Janet Deleuse Natural Turquoise and Diamond Pendant. view

 Here’s a prediction: You will see a LOT of turquoise trending.
 The sky stone is enjoying a popularity not seen since the 1970s.
 That’s when fashion’s love affair with bohemian style fueled a turquoise boom that lifted the profile of the blue and green stones mined in the American Southwest.

 This time around, countless designers—from both the fine and fashion jewelry realms—have incorporated turquoise into their repertoires.
-If we were talking about any other gem, that statement would suggest a tide of same-same looking jewelry coming our way—but turquoise is the Sybil of gemstones: It’s blessed with multiple personalities.
+If we were talking about any other gem, that statement would suggest a tide of same-same looking jewelry coming our way.
 Read on for a handful of surprising facts about one of the gem trade’s most popular yet least understood stones.

 1. The first and foremost factor in turquoise valuation is origin.

 The mine where a piece of turquoise was found—not its color, nor its matrix, which refers to the veins and patterns of the stone—is the primary factor in determining its value.
 Historically speaking, the finest turquoise came from the mountains of Iran’s Khorasan Province.
 In the 20th century, however, the copper-rich American Southwest supplanted Iran as the primary source of rare, and valuable, specimens, including collector favorites such as Bisbee, Lander Blue, and Number 8 (Black Web).
 Today, buyers are looking to China, a historical source that recently ramped up production, to supply the bulk of the world’s turquoise.